Araffe/vdc-networking-lab/readme.md

 **4)** Under the load balancer, navigate to 'Load Balancing Rules'.
 Here, you will see that we have a single rule configured (*DemoAppRule*) that maps incoming HTTP requests to port 3000 on the backend (our simple Node.js application listens on port 3000).

 **Note:** Two types of load balancer are available in Azure - either external or internal.
 In our case, we have an internal load balancer deployed; that is, the load balancer has only a private IP address - in other words, it is not accessible from the Internet.

-**5)** Navigate to the *VDC-NVA* resource group.
-Under this resource group, you will see that a single network virtual appliance - a Cisco CSR1000V - has been deployed with two NICs, a storage account, a public IP address and a Network Security Group.
-Deployment of an NVA requires a new empty resource group, hence the reason for the additional group here.

 Now that you are familiar with the overall architecture, let's move on to the next lab where you will start to add some additional configuration.